March 29th, 2015 | Series: The Movement

-March 29th 2015listen to last Sunday’s worship set.
-After 28 chapters, the book of Acts ends with the Apostle Paul in prison still preaching the Good News of the Kingdom of God.
-Acts doesn’t end with information or answers; it ends with an open-ended invitation.
+After 28 chapters, the book of Acts ends with the Apostle Paul in prison, still preaching the Good News of the Kingdom of God.
+Acts don’t end with information or answers but with an open-ended invitation.
 As with any great story, the end is really just the beginning.
-The story that Jesus is writing through His church continues today, and we get to play a part!
+The story that Jesus is writing through His church continues today, and we play a part!

 What will be our verse?